List of Supernatural and The Winchesters characters: In The Winchesters

 In "Reflections," the Monster Club discovers notes on the Ostium and the Akrida in Henry's handwriting.
 In order to gain more information on the box, they summon Henry's ghost who finally gets to say goodbye to his family.
 Henry reveals how to recharge the Ostium using a piece of rock from the Akrida's home universe that Henry had hidden just in case the Akrida ever returned.
 However, their attempt to defeat the Akrida fails as they are unable to find the Akrida Queen.

 In "Cast Your Fate to the Wind," John recognizes the man who gave him Henry's letter in one of Samuel Campbell's photographs.
 The man is revealed to be Dean Winchester, John's son and Henry's grandson.

 In "Suspicious Minds," John and Mary, while dealing with former Man of Letters Jack Wilcox, discover that he was kicked out of the order because Henry had exposed him for illegal human experimentation.

-In "Hey, That's No Way To Say Goodbye," in a flashback, Dean gives John Henry's letter, much to the admonishment of Bobby Singer as they're not supposed to interfere.
+In "Hey, That's No Way To Say Goodbye," in a flashback, Dean gives Henry's letter to John, much to the admonishment of Bobby Singer as they're not supposed to interfere.
 It remains unclear how Dean got the letter, but he simply tells Bobby that it was meant for John and he is just nudging things along.
 The Akrida Queen, Joan Hopkins, reveals that, after the Men of Letters defeated the Akrida in 1957, she had used the last of her power to kill them all, including Henry.
 After the destruction of the Akrida, Dean reveals to his parents that they are actually in an alternate universe and that they and Henry are not the John, Mary and Henry from Supernatural but their alternate counterparts.